grafana/grafana-amazonprometheus-datasource/docs/sources/troubleshooting.md

 {{< admonition type="note" >}}
 The **Unable to fetch alert rules** error isn't always a configuration problem.
 When IAM permissions and the workspace URL are correct, the cause can be platform-side and require escalation to Grafana Support rather than a change on your end.
 {{< /admonition >}}

-## Plugin and interface errors

-These errors occur when the plugin is outdated or fails to load in the Grafana interface.

-### "Plugin not found", "Datasource not found", or blank settings tabs

-An outdated plugin version is a common cause of interface errors and missing settings.

-**Symptoms:**

-- The data source settings tabs are blank or fail to render.
-- Errors such as **Plugin not found** or **Datasource not found** appear.
-- The browser console shows JavaScript errors such as `TypeError: Cannot read properties of undefined`.

-**Solutions:**

-1. Check the installed plugin version.
-Navigate to **Plugins and data** > **Plugins** and select **Amazon Managed Service for Prometheus**.
-1. If an update is available, click **Update** to install the latest version.
-In Grafana Cloud, plugins update automatically.
-1. After updating, reload the data source configuration page.
-1. Confirm your Grafana version meets the plugin's minimum requirement.
-For the supported versions, refer to [Requirements](https://grafana.com/docs/plugins/grafana-amazonprometheus-datasource/latest/#requirements).
-1. If the errors persist, restart Grafana and clear your browser cache.

 ## Enable debug logging